D-Wave Phonon Angular Momentum Texture in Altermagnets by Magnon-Phonon Hybridization

-To analyze the cause of the compensation of the phonon angular momentum, we focus on the crossing of the lower magnon band with two phonon bands in \cref{fig:hybridized_system}(b). \cref{fig:coupling_strength} indicates that the lower magnon mode couples almost exclusively to phonons on the down-sublattice ($\downarrow$) and with a phonon angular momentum of $+\hbar$. \cref{fig:hybridized_system}(e) displays the phonon angular momentum of the $\downarrow$ sublattice.
+To analyze the cause of the compensation of the phonon angular momentum, we focus on the crossing of the lower magnon band with two phonon bands in \cref{fig:hybridized_system}(b). \Cref{fig:coupling_strength} indicates that the lower magnon mode couples almost exclusively to phonons on the down-sublattice ($\downarrow$) and with a phonon angular momentum of $+\hbar$. \Cref{fig:hybridized_system}(e) displays the phonon angular momentum of the $\downarrow$ sublattice.
 Indeed, the magnon polaron bands exhibit a positive phonon angular momentum, while the uncoupled phonon mode has a negative phonon angular momentum.
-On the other hand, the opposite phonon angular momentum on the $\uparrow$ sublattice can be explained by the phase differences between the sublattices of the crossing phonon bands.
+At the (avoided) crossing the chirality-selective magnon-phonon coupling superimposes the linearly polarized phonons to right- and left-handed chiral phonons and splits them by selectively hybridizing the magnon and the phonon with matching handedness.
+The uncoupled phonon consequently has opposite handedness.
+On the other hand, the opposite phonon angular momentum on the $\uparrow$ sublattice can be explained by the phase differences between the sublattices of the crossing phonon bands (cf.~End Matter).